pgroonga/pgroonga.github.io/news/index.md

 ### Fixes

+#### Fixed a bug that UUID columns truncated to 32 bytes in PGroonga index read path

+[GH-947]( https://github.com/pgroonga/pgroonga/issues/947 )[Reported by Xuguang Wang]

+The bug only manifests when PGroonga reads UUID values back from index storage (Index Only Scan, or multi-column index with NOT NULL columns) plain.
+Index Scan and Bitmap Heap Scan fetch from the heap and are unaffected.

 #### Fixed a bug where PGroonga for Windows was built in debug mode

 [GH-954]( https://github.com/pgroonga/pgroonga/issues/954 )[Reported by r-setoyama]